DiamondLightSource/pymalcolm/docs/tutorials/scanning.rst

   the child datasets (if any) in a dataset table of its own.

 - Run: It should run() both children at the same time, relying on hardware synchronization to keep them in step.
-It should report back the minimum of its childrens' currentStep as its own.
+It should report back progress of its children.

-To do this, we put the logic for controlling the child in a `RunnableChildPart` and the dataset reporting in the `DatasetRunnableChildPart`.
-The `RunnableController` already provides all the hooks we need, so can be reused without modification.
+In the `motion_tutorial` we introduced a simple Device Block.
+The interface it presents is pair of ``moveX`` and ``moveY`` `Methods <method_>`.
+To control this within a scan, we need to write a `part_` which knows when to call these Methods.

+In the `detector_tutorial` we introduced a runnable Device Block.
+It presents a configure/run interface, and includes a Dataset Table to report back the files that it will write.
+This is a common design pattern for all detectors, so we can use a `DetectorChildPart` to integrate it into the scan.

+Our scan Block should support the same configure/run interface, so we use a `RunnableController` just like in the detector.

 We now end up with a hierarchy that looks like this: